-In a nutshell, this says that the mysterious mirror phenomenon can be understood simply as a Fourier transform, known as T-duality.
-This remarkable and farreaching conjecture not only provides a beautiful geometric explanation to mirror symmetry, but also suggests a concrete mirror construction, namely, a mirror of any given Calabi-Yau manifold X is given by fiberwise dualizing a special Lagrangian torus fibration on X. It immediately became a major approach in the mathematical study of mirror symmetry (the other being Kontsevich's HMS conjecture), and has attracted a lot of attention from both mathematicians and physicists.
+In a nutshell, this is saying that the mysterious mirror phenomenon is simply a Fourier transform!
+This remarkable and far-reaching conjecture not only provides a beautiful geometric explanation to mirror symmetry, but also suggests that a mirror partner of any given Calabi-Yau manifold X can be constructed by fiberwise dualizing a special Lagrangian torus fibration on X (or T-duality).
+It immediately attracted much attention from both mathematicians and physicists, and has lead to a flourishing of research work aiming at either solving the conjecture or applying it to understand the geometry underlying mirror symmetry.

-Let us briefly review the heuristic reasoning behind the SYZ conjecture.
-First of all, a key idea in string theory is the existence of Dirichlet branes, or D-branes.
-Physical arguments suggest that D-branes in the B-model (or simply B-branes) are coherent sheaves over complex subvarieties while those in the A-model (A-branes) are special Lagrangian submanifolds equipped with flat connections.
-As mirror symmetry predicts an equivalence between the A-model of X and the B-model of \check{X} , the moduli space of an A-brane on X should be identified with the moduli space of the mirror B-brane on \check{X} .
+Before going on, let us go through briefly the heuristic arguments behind the SYZ conjecture.
+First of all, a key feature in string theory is the existence of Dirichlet branes, or D-branes.
+Physical arguments suggest that D-branes in the B-model (or simply B-branes) are coherent sheaves over complex subvarieties while D-branes in the A-model (or A-branes) are special Lagrangian submanifolds equipped with flat connections.
+As mirror symmetry predicts an isomorphism between the A-model of X and the B-model of \check{X} , the moduli space of an A-brane on X should be identified with the moduli space of the mirror B-brane on \check{X} .